epfl-ada/ada-2021-project-marietan-ghariani-bracone-karimi/README.md

 # TITLE HERE

 ## Abstract
 Natural disasters, such as earthquakes, hurricanes, floods and forest fires, occur every year causing a lot of damage.
 In this project the goal is to observe some of these disasters through the quotes of the Quotebank dataset and reconstruct a map of natural disasters in the US that is comparable to what really happend.
 It is indeed interesting, since the numbers of these phenomenon increases with the years, talks about actions taken for protecting the people and the infrastructures (<- TODO better wording?) and also the problematic of climate change are more abundant.
 These subjects are quite political and can be easily seen in the quotations dataset. ...
-DEVELOPP MORE
+DEVELOPP MORE (can still do ~70 words)

 ## Research Questions
 - Can natural disasters be observed through the quotes of the Quotebank dataset ?